GitFitCode/gitfitbot/README.md

   - Download or copy contents into your local `.env` file.

 - Get access to the `Digital Junkyard` development server on Discord from Pratik.

-### Setting up service.json (Google Cloud)

-- In Keybase, inside the autobot directory, look for `service.json` and download it into `/configurations` directory.

-### Ensure the Supabase project is running

-- We currently use supabase to information regarding store community events.
-- Supabase pauses this (free tier) project after 7 days of inactivity.
-- Restore this project before contributing to the bot.
-- Reach out to @borolepratik or @gitfitbro to receive access (you can alternatively ping them to restore it).

 ### Run the bot